ImageMagick/Usage-Markdown/color_basics/index.md

 For completeneed here are the cylindrical representations of the '`Lab`' and '`Luv`' colorspaces, which are known as '`LCHab`' and '`LCHuv`' respectively.

-However note that the order of the channels is the reverse of the equivelent '`HCL`' colorspace shown above.
+However note that the order of the channels is the reverse of the equivalent '`HCL`' colorspace shown above.

 ~~~
 convert radial.png solid.png angular.png \